timothycrosley/thedom/README.md

         </body>
     </html>

-Installing WebElements
+Installing thedom
 ===================

-Installing WebElements is as simple as:
+Installing thedom is as simple as:

-    pip install webelements
+    pip install thedom

 or if you prefer

-    easy_install webelements
+    easy_install thedom

 --------------------------------------------

-Thanks and I hope you find WebElements useful!
+Thanks and I hope you find thedom useful!

 ~Timothy Crosley